O1ahmad/ansible-role-template/CONTRIBUTING.md

 ## Pull Requests

-This repository encourages [PRs](https://github.com/0x0I/ansible-role-template/pulls) and provides the following guidelines and CI pipeline for validating role functionality and avoiding regressions:
+All [PRs](https://github.com/0x0I/ansible-role-template/pulls) are welcome! :+1: The following guidelines and CI pipeline are provided for validating role functionality and avoiding regressions for each submitted request:

 **Note:** to download and install dependencies, execute `bundle install` at project root.
 A working installation of Ruby is required.